bales-au/bales-au/README.md

 <br/>
 <h3 align="center"> Undergrad at  Queensland University of Technology (QUT)</h3>
 <div align="center">
-   📚 Studying Information Technology, majoring in Computer Science and minoring in Network and Security
+   📚 Studying Information Technology.
+Majoring in Computer Science and minoring in Network and Security

 </div>